-"It was an attack on freedom."
-Hundreds remember victims of Club Q shooting at vigil
+"It was an attack on freedom": Hundreds remember Club Q shooting victims at vigil

 “From elected officials from school boards to community leaders, faith leaders are stoking the hate against LGBTQ people and trans youth and families and it has got to stop. … This act of violence, I can’t even call it senseless anymore because we can make sense of it.
 We see exactly where it is coming from.
 And we’ve got to stand up against it,” she said.

-Mathew Haynes, one of the owners of Club Q, said he arrived at the nightclub less than 10 minutes after the shooting.
+Mathew Haynes, one of the owners of Club Q, said he arrived at the club less than 10 minutes after the shooting.

 “I see over 20 years of people who grew up in Club Q, that changed Club Q, made their group of friends in Club Q. That may have walked into Club Q without a home, thinking that they were different and they found their friends and community there,” Haynes said.
 “Last night, one man went into our home and murdered five of our community.”